cloudfoundry/docs-bosh/content/cpi-api-v2-method/detach-disk.md

  #### Changes for V2

- The signature for `detach_disk` is the same as V1, but for CPIs that previously used the registry to track mount points, V2 does not use the registry.
+ The signature for `detach_disk` is the same as V1.
+For CPIs that previously used the registry to track mount points, V2 does not necessarily use the registry.
+The registry should be used if the stemcell API version is not sufficient.
+Without the registry, the Agent receives a message from the Director to remove the persistent disk from its settings.
+See [CPI V2 Migration Guide](../v2-migration-guide.md) for more information.

 ## Related